-One of these is American Seafoods Group, one of the largest fishing companies in North America and the world.
-It is headquartered in Seattle, Washington and has a fleet of boats on which workers haul in and process seafood.
-Accidents that have happened aboard these vessels have left many workers injured.
-Employers like American Seafoods have a responsibility to their works to keep them safe.
-When they fail, those workers have a right to seek compensation.
+American Seafoods Group is one of the largest fishing companies in North America and the world.
+It is headquartered in Seattle, Washington, and has a fleet of boats on which workers haul in and process seafood.
+Accidents that have happened aboard these commercial fishing vessels have left many workers injured.

 About American Seafoods

 Get Matched with a Leading Maritime Attorney in Your Area